A nerve biopsy is a procedure where a small sample of a nerve is removed from your body and examined in a laboratory.

 - neuropathies (inflammatory nerve conditions)

 Numerous conditions and nerve dysfunctions can affect your nerves.
-According to the National Institutes of Health (NIH), your doctor may order a nerve biopsy if he or she believes you may have one of the following conditions (NIH, 2011):
+Your doctor may order a nerve biopsy if they believe you may have one of the following conditions:

 - alcoholic neuropathy